whatSocks/LoadDB/README.md

 TODO:
 -----
  - rspec
- - Edit fail when no file is selected
+ - Fix fail when no graph.db.tar.gz file is selected for upload